 - a.
 Establish competition rules and regulations for the sport to ensure age appropriateness and opportunities for skills development, including, but not restricted to:

 - Age grouping / division

-- Format of competition
+- o Format of competition

-- Permitted equipment
+- o Permitted equipment

-- Field of play
+- o Field of play

 - Duration of play; intervals

 - Number of participants

-- Substitution rules, etc.
+- o Substitution rules, etc.

 - b.
 Identify and appoint the technical director and officials for each competition.

 - c.
 Monitor and review baseline safety standards for the competition.

 - d.
 Review and update competition rules and regulations annually and submit Games Recommendations to NSGOC or Council Standing Committee for approval, where necessary.